alexalpz/learning-node/README.md

 - Using middlewear `app.use` to display static content on server.
 - How to set up ESLint `npm install -D eslint` and prettier.
 - Setting up nodemon
+- Learning about template engines (EJS)
+- Created a routes for subpages
+- Adding "business logic"